HongLWang/Sequential-diversification-with-provable-guarantees/README.md

 - Run `MF_main.py` to train the Matrix Factorization model that provides the relevance scores.
 The completed rating matrix will be saved under the folder `ProcessedData`.
 Note that this works for the recommendation datasets.
 The relevance score is provided for information retrieval datasets (LETOR and LTRC), and obtained during preprocessing.

 ### 5. Run the algorithms
-#### Note that you can skip step 3 and 4 because the processed data for the "coat" dataset is provided.
-You can run the following code on "coat" dataset.
+#### Note that "coat" and "LETOR" raw data are included in folder `RawData`.
+You can run the following code on these two dataset.
+For the LETOR dataset, you need to first uncompress RawData/LETRO/letor.zip to run the following steps.
+To run on other datasets, you need to download them and place them in default `RawData` folder.
 - In folder `Algorithms_*` you can find our proposed algorithms `B-tau-I.py` and `B-tau-I-H.py`, as well as baseline algorithms `Baseline_DPP.py`, `Baseline_DUM.py`, `Baseline_MSD.py`, `Baseline_MMR.py`, `Baseline_Random.py`, `Baseline_EXPLORE.py`.
 - The average MaxSSD objective values as long as their standard derivation for each dataset are saved by default in folder `results`.
 - The rankings of items each algorithm returns are saved by default in the folder `ranking`.